hardlianotion/zounds/README.md

 This was built with ruby 2.3.1 with ruby-dev, using bundler to manage the builds.

-FIXME - to be completed...
+This is interview code for a position at Zoomer in 2016.
+Updates to the code would be surprising.

     $ git clone https://github.com/hardlianotion/zounds.git
     $ bundle